 As a relatively small town, you can tour around almost all recommended attractions including many museums in a day.
 To help you get around Vigan, you can download the map from the tourism flyer at the bottom of this page and to give you more idea, below are the places we enjoyed:

 We first headed to Baluarte of Gov. Chavit Singson.
 I have to say that the park falls short on my expectations but this one is surely fun for kids as they will enjoy the zoo.
 They probably need to work more on the landscaping.

-The place features pony riding and animal statues and real ones too like the colorful parrots, baby horses for pony rides, swans, butterflies and caged tigers.
+The place features pony riding and animal statues and real ones too like the colorful parrots, young horses for pony rides, swans, butterflies and caged tigers.

 Because the garden is not a straight view from the roads, they call it hidden and good thing they did not keep it a secret.